Central Kitsap Food Bank

 Mission

-Central Kitsap Food Bank provides food at no cost in a caring and respectful manner to those in need in our community while preserving the dignity of those we serve.
+“Central Kitsap Food Bank provides food and community resource information at no cost in a caring and respectful manner to people in need while preserving the dignity of those we serve."

 Needs